 LAKE ISSYK KUL

-One of the most beautiful lakes in Central Asia, it is also the tenth largest in the world by volume and the second largest saline lake in the world after the Caspian Sea.
+Lake Issyk-Kul KyrgyzstanOne of the most beautiful lakes in Central Asia, it is the tenth largest in the world by volume and the second largest saline lake in the world after the Caspian Sea.
 Located at an altitude of 1600m, its surrounded by giant alpine peaks and its clear blue waters make it a great stopping off point for any journeys to or from the steppes/mountains.
+Around the lake are several traditional villages where eagle hunters can be found.
+The magnificent Berkut (golden eagles) are trained in the millennial Central Asian method of seeking out small game.

 OSH

-The second largest city in Kyrgyzstan, Osh has an ethnically mixed population of Kyrgyz, Uzbek, Russian, Tajiks and other smaller groups.
-The Great Silk Road Bazaar is the most central feature in the city as it is the largest in all of Central Asia.
-The main feature in Osh is Sulayman Mountain, which overlooks the city and was once a major site for Muslim pilgrimage.
-Nowadays Osh is most popular with foreigners as being the starting point of the Pamir Highway which extends all the way in to Tajikistan.
+Osh Bazaar KyrgyzstanThe second largest city in Kyrgyzstan, Osh is a crossroads with a mixed population of Kyrgyz, Uzbek, Russian, Tajiks and other ethnic groups.
+The Great Silk Road Bazaar is a central feature in the city and the largest in all of Central Asia.
+A major attraction in Sulayman Mountain, which overlooks the city and was once a site for Muslim pilgrimage.
+Nowadays Osh is a popular stopping off point with foreigners as the starting point of the Pamir Highway which extends all the way in to Tajikistan.

 BISHKEK

-Being the capital city of Kyrgyzstan there’s a lot to see and do here ranging from the State Historical Museum in Ala-Too Square, the busy Dordoy and Osh Bazaars and on the outskirts one can take day trips to the Ala-Too Mountain Range, as well as Ala-Archa National Park which is a 30 minute drive away.
+Bishkek KyrgyzstanThe capital city of Kyrgyzstan there is a lot to see and do here.
+These range from history in the State Historical Museum in Ala-Too Square, shopping in the busy Dordoy and Osh Bazaars and on the outskirts one can take day trips to the Ala-Too Mountain Range, as well as Ala-Archa National Park which is only a 30 minute drive away.

 VISAS